 Aboriginal and/or Torres Strait Islander.
-Refers to those who selected having an Aboriginal background, Torres Strait Islander background, or both an Aboriginal and Torres Strait Islander background.
+This refers to those who have responded to the survey question "Do you identify as an Australian Aboriginal and/or Torres Strait Islander person?" by selecting they have an Aboriginal background, Torres Strait Islander background, or both.